National Monuments At Risk

 Why are protections important?

-Looting of archaeological sites, uranium mining, off-road vehicle use, and other activities have long threatened the area, and would be curtailed under national monument protections.
+Looting of archaeological sites, uranium mining, off-road vehicle use, and other activities have long threatened Bears Ears and are curtailed under national monument protections.

 What happened?